edinburgh-napier/set09121/lectures/lecture5.md

 # Software Engineering Approach

-- By using a manager component we can: <!-- .element: class="fragment" -->
+- By using a manager class we can: <!-- .element: class="fragment" -->
-    - Manage the logic of our application in discrete parts. <!-- .element: class="fragment" -->
+    - Manage the logic of our application in discrete parts, each with their own responsibility. <!-- .element: class="fragment" -->
     - Manage access to our collection of entities. <!-- .element: class="fragment" -->
     - Allow communication between the entities. <!-- .element: class="fragment" -->